James Garner (footballer, born 2001)

-Born in Merseyside, Garner joined Manchester United's youth system at under-8 level.
+Born in Birkenhead, Garner joined Manchester United's youth system at under-8 level.
 He made his first-team debut at the age of 17, in a Premier League game against Crystal Palace in February 2019.
 He spent time on loan at Watford and Nottingham Forest.
 In the 2021–22 season, he helped Forest gain promotion to the Premier League by winning the play-offs.
 Garner made seven first-team appearances for United in total, before joining Everton in September 2022.

-Garner has represented England from under-17 to under-21 level.
-He made his debut for the under-21 team in September 2021.
+Garner made more than 30 appearances for England's youth national teams, from under-17 to under-21 level.
+He made his debut for the under-21 team in September 2021, and was part of the squad that won the 2023 UEFA European Under-21 Championship.